kivy/python-for-android/docs/source/usage.rst

                           The name of the project's launcher icon.
     --orientation ORIENTATION
                           The orientation that the game will display in.
-Usually one of "landscape" or "portrait".
+Usually one of "landscape", "portrait" or "sensor".
     --permission PERMISSIONS
                           The permissions to give this app.
     --ignore-path IGNORE_PATH